ppy/osu-web/resources/views/docs/_structures/chat_message.md

 channel_id   | number                       | `channel_id` of where the message was sent
 timestamp    | string                       | when the message was sent, ISO-8601 content      | string                       | message content
-content_html | string?                      | Markdown message content as HTML
-is_action    | boolean                      | was this an action? i.e. `/me dances`
+content_html | string?                      | Deprecated.
+Markdown message content as HTML is_action    | boolean                      | was this an action? i.e. `/me dances`
-uuid         | string?                      | message identifier originally sent by client
+uuid         | string?                      | message identifier originally sent by client type         | string                       | type of message; 'action', 'markdown' or 'plain'

 Optional attributes: